Knyaz

 Until Boris I (852–889), the title of the Bulgarian monarchs was knyaz (Кнѣзъ).
 His son, Simeon I (893–927), adopted the title tsar (emperor), which became the title of the subsequent Bulgarian rulers.

-A knyaz, also knez, knjaz or kniaz (кънѧѕь), is a historical Slavic title, used both as a royal and noble title in different times.
+A knyaz, also knez, knjaz, kniaź or kniaz (кънѧѕь), is a historical Slavic title, used both as a royal and noble title in different times.
 It is usually translated into English as 'prince', 'king' or 'duke', depending on specific historical context and the potentially known Latin equivalents at the time; the word was originally derived from the common Germanic kuningaz ('king').

 Feminine forms of the word may be divided into two groups: